adrianokerber/backend-omnistack/README.md

-# OmniStack Backend API
+# OmniStack's Back end API

-The backend application for TinDev (The dev Tinder) developed using Node.js and Javascript.
+The back end application for TinDev (The dev Tinder) developed using Node.js and Javascript.

 See more details in the [main repository](https://github.com/adrianokerber/omnistack).